The Top 4 Yoga Poses to Relax, According to Experts

 2.Create a habit:

-"The brain craves predictability and familiarity, and when you put a new habit in place that is geared toward relaxation, the brain will help you calm down faster the more you keep doing it," says Goldstein.
+"The brain craves predictability and familiarity, and when you put a new habit in place that is geared towards relaxation, the brain will help you calm down faster the more you keep doing it", says Goldstein.

 3.Exhale longer than your inhale:

-This is a super-simple relaxation hack you can do anytime to de-stress.
-It can also deepen a sense of calm when you’re holding your yoga poses, and Gadron says because of that relief, you tend to hold poses longer.
+This is a super-simple relaxation hack you can do at any time to de-stress.
+It can also deepen a sense of calm when you're holding your yoga poses, and Gadron says because of that relief, you tend to hold poses longer.
 An easy version is to inhale for a count of four and exhale for a count of six.

 4.Create a nightly routine: